‘The Young And The Restless’ Star Camryn Grimes Reveals A Huge Surprise

 They also appreciated her sweet dance moves.

-A follower wrote, “Get it, girl!
-Celebrate that shit all day!!!
+“Get it, girl!
+Celebrate that sh*t all day!!!
 It is a big deal!
-Get yourssss” followed by several dancing girl emojis.
+Get yourssss,” another follower wrote, adding several dancing girl emojis.

 To clarify, this is not the first car I’ve owned (I’ve had 3 previous).